The Sifaat of the letters (صــفــات الحـــروف)

 First:-The Permanent Sifaat ( Qualities ) with Opposites الصفات اللازمة المتضادة

 1-Aljahr الجهر <–Opposites—> Alhams الهمس

 - Definition: weak or slight continuation of breath (whispering, expulsion of air) upon pronunciation of the letter when it carries a SUKOON.

-- The quality of hems is found in the following 10 letters which are called mahmuusah.
+- The quality of hams is found in the following 10 letters which are called Mahmuusah.

 - The following letters have this quality: ( فحثه شخص سكت)

 Note: The whispering is also present when the letter has a harakaat (other than sukoon), but it is not as strong (it is more of a natural hems whereas when it carries a sukoon you have to emphasize the hems more) .